Terms of Business

 A person who is not party to these Terms of Business has no right under the Contracts (Rights of Third Parties) Act 1999 to enforce or to enjoy the benefit of any term of these Terms of Business.

-We reserve the right to amend our Terms of Business in the future, and if we do so we will inform you in writing and in good time.
+We reserve the right to amend our Terms of Business in the future.

 If we have a separate Service Agreement with you then the terms of that agreement must be read in conjunction with these Terms of Business.